Transitioning from a technical role to a leadership role is one of the biggest, and most challenging leaps you can make in the workplace.

 Change 2: Let go of the day-to-day tasks and learn to delegate

-In order to step up, there will be technical things you were doing that you now need to stop doing.
+In order to step up, there will be technical tasks you were doing that you now need to stop doing.

 One of the barriers that hold leaders back from focusing on the bigger picture is the feeling that they don’t “have the time” to do so or they’re worried about losing control if they let go.
 Who will fill the void left over if we stop focusing on day-to-day activity and start focusing on higher value work?